Senior and Disability Survival School and Senior and Disability University

 Mad Mob SF: Mental Health Consumers Work Group

 SDA has started a new group of mental health consumers organizing for our rights, dignity, and access to services.
 If you have or have had a mental health disability or identify as a consumer and are interested in working together to improve the mental health system, come join us!

 We meet on the second and fourth Fridays of the month at the SDA office (1360 Mission St., Suite 400) from 2:00-3:30pm.
 Contact Raia to get involved at (415) 546-1333, ext.
 308 or email@example.com.

 CRCL (pronounced “crackle”) helps seniors and people with disabilities navigate the complex web of home and community-based support services that can keep people living at home.
 CRCL works with people to get the services they need, know their rights, and resolve grievances.

 If you’re having trouble getting the services you need, if you’re not sure what your rights are, or if you need help resolving a grievance, call us at (415) 546-1333 and ask to speak with a Peer Advocate.
 And see our information on advocating for your rights in our Survival Sheets on the Resources page.

 Free Computer Classes

-Thank you to San Francisco’s Department of Aging and Adult Services for provided core funding for the programs listed here!
+Thank you to San Francisco’s Department of Disability and Aging Services for provided core funding for the programs listed here!
 Thank you also to the many other foundations, organizations, and individuals who keep SDA’s work going.